Toastberries/Toastified-Victus/src/main/resources/assets/victus/lavender/entries/journal/aspects/light.md

 <recipe;victus:light_heart_aspect>

-Do consider however, that breaking a {gold}Light Aspect{} comes with a hefty cooldown of 60 whole seconds, even if no fall damage was blocked.
+Do consider however, that breaking a {gold}Light Aspect{} activates the cooldown, even if no fall damage was blocked.